seshumadhav/image-hospital/ARCHITECTURE.md

 - No deletion logic
 - Clock skew of ±5 seconds is acceptable
 - If you were to create a DB for any reason, use postgres
+- Make sure the interface to talk to DB is agnostic of DB choice

 ## Core Modules
 - HTTP API Layer